Are Family Activity Holidays in the Alps Right for You? A Practical Guide for Parents

 A typical week might include:

-• walking in the mountains
+• Walking in the mountains

-• trying activities such as rafting, climbing or via ferrata
+• Trying activities such as rafting, climbing or via ferrata

-Who Do Family Activity Holidays Suit Best?
+Who Are Family Activity Holidays Best Suited To?

-They tend to suit families who:
+These holidays tend to suit families who:

 • enjoy being outdoors rather than sitting still for long periods